BackSeatGamerCode/PluginGuide/README.md

 Plugins can either be a directory or .zip file.
 The proxy has a built-in system to package a plugin to .zip format.
 Directories are recommended for development whereas .zip is recommended for distribution.

+## Premade Plugins
+You can take a look at our list of [Premade Plugins](https://github.com/BackSeatGamerCode/PluginGuide/tree/main/plugins) to try out, or view the code and modify for any use (free or commercial).
+No attribution necessary.
+All plugins are licensed under MIT license.
+Enjoy!

 ## Events
 Define any of these functions in your plugin to take advantage of their functionality
 - `on_start()` - Called whenever the plugin starts or is reloaded